-Charlotte Gann grew up in Sussex, the youngest of five.
-She studied English at UCL in the 1980s, and lived in London for years: her first job there was proofreader for a typesetters in Clerkenwell; her last, Editor of Health Which? in Marylebone.
+Charlotte Gann grew up in Sussex, studied English at UCL and then worked in London.
+Her first job was proofreader for a typesetters in Clerkenwell; later she was editor of Health Which? in Marylebone.

-In her mid-30s she became a freelance writer and editor, moved down to the sea in Brighton and had children.
-She also started writing poetry.
-She did an MA (in Creative Writing and Personal Development) at the University of Sussex.
+In her mid-30s she went freelance and moved to Brighton to start a family.
+She also began to write poetry, and did an MA in Creative Writing and Personal Development at the University of Sussex.

-Poems appeared in The Rialto, The North and Magma, and in 2011 a pamphlet, The Long Woman, was published by Pighog Press.
-This was subsequently shortlisted for the 2012 Michael Marks Award.
+In 2011, her debut pamphlet, The Long Woman, was published by Pighog Press and subsequently shortlisted for the Michael Marks Award.